Relactation is when you start breastfeeding again after stopping. This could be after a gap of weeks or months.

 How lactation works

-During pregnancy, the milk-making cells and ducts in the breasts enlarge and multiply.
+During pregnancy, the milk-making cells and ducts in your breasts enlarge and multiply.

-Your first breast milk (colostrum) is produced from late in pregnancy.
+Early in pregnancy you begin to produce your first breast milk (colostrum).
 This is low volume milk, high in protein and antibodies.

-After giving birth, you produce milk.
-It is released in response to the baby's suckling.
-The hormones prolactin and oxytocin help with this also.
+After giving birth, the amount of breast milk you make slowly increases in response to your baby's suckling on the breast.
+The hormones prolactin and oxytocin also help you produce milk.

 Relactation is stimulating the breasts to produce milk again.
 This is if you have breastfed before but left a gap.

-It's also possible to breastfeed if you have never given birth.
-If you have never given birth before, this process is called induced lactation.
+It's also possible to breastfeed if you have never given birth before.
+This process is called induced lactation.
 For example, you may want to breastfeed your adopted baby.
-Or you may have a baby in a same sex relationship and wish to feed your newborn.
+Or you may have a baby in a same-sex relationship and wish to feed your newborn.

 How to induce lactation